lbelio/faq-accordion-card-main/README-template.md

 - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author

 - Website - [Add your name here](https://www.your-site.com)
 - Frontend Mentor - [@yourusername](https://www.frontendmentor.io/profile/yourusername)
 - Twitter - [@yourusername](https://www.twitter.com/yourusername)

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**

 ## Acknowledgments

 This is where you can give a hat tip to anyone who helped you out on this project.
 Perhaps you worked in a team or got some inspiration from someone else's solution.
 This is the perfect place to give them some credit.

-**Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free to delete this section entirely.**